2024 Key Democratic House Races

 U.S. House Member, Nevada-District 1

 Titus, who's been a member of the U.S. House for about 15 years, is running unopposed in the June 11 Democratic primary to represent the district that she has served since 2013.
-A former professor of political science, Levin is also a former member of the Nevada Senate.
+A former professor of political science, Titus is also a former member of the Nevada Senate.
+She squares off against Republican Mark Robertson in the Nov.
+5 general election.

 Nevada-03